saradindusengupta/mlops-workshop/README.md

 ## 📄 License

-MIT License - Free to use for education and commercial purposes.
+GNU License - Free to use for education and commercial purposes.

----

-**Built with ❤️ for MLOps learners**